|

 is a producer, author and James Bond historian, he

-co-wrote the two official Bond books, James Bond: The
+co-wrote three official Bond books, James Bond: The

 producer, he was given unique access to the archives of